HanLee13/HeadtrackerRX-PPM_Trainer-dlktdr-Egor812/README.md

-# Fork by Egor812 - Readme Translated to English

 # BT-PPM Module
 Bluetooth receiver for Headtracker on FRSky Para protocol
 Based on BTWifiModule by dlktdr (https://github.com/dlktdr/BTWifiModule)
+HeadtrackerRX Fork by Egor812 - Readme Translated to English

 ## Description
 We receive data from HeadTracker via Bluetooth using the FRSky Para protocol.
 In my case, https://github.com/ysoldak/HeadTracker is used on Seed Studio nRF52840 Sense.
 We send data to the PPM trainer connector.